gaf3/hundoword/README.md

   * name
   * description
   * progression - Suggested order to attain
-* Program - Collections of words
+* Lesson - Collections of words
   * name
   * description
-  * words - List of words for the program
+  * words - List of words for the lesson
 * User - Someone who logs in and controls the site
   * username
   * password